i5head/i5head/README.md

 ## Projects and tools

-My thesis built on existing research software and datasets.
-This section links to the tools I used and explains how they supported my work.

-[lyscripts](https://github.com/lycosystem/lyscripts) I used this for my BSc Thesis [lynference](https://github.com/lycosystem/lynference) I used this for my BSc Thesis [oral-cavity-model-paper](https://github.com/rmnldwg/oral-cavity-model-paper) I used this to compare my results
+During my BSc thesis on probabilistic modelling of lymphatic spread in hypopharyngeal cancer, I used the following repositories:

+* [lyscripts](https://github.com/lycosystem/lyscripts) and [lynference](https://github.com/lycosystem/lynference): Research software supporting the modelling and analysis undertaken in my thesis.
+* [oral-cavity-model-paper](https://github.com/rmnldwg/oral-cavity-model-paper): Reference analyses used to compare my findings with modelling results for oral cavity cancer.

 ## Currently exploring